 Requests for academic concession should be made using the appropriate form and providing the required supporting documentation:

 The Declaration of Illness Form can be used to replace the requirement for a medical note in certain circumstances.
-The completed Declaration should be returned with the appropriate Request form.
+The Declaration of Bereavement/Serious Medical Care Form can replace the requirement to provide a medical note, certificate or legal documentation verifying death or severe illness of a close family member or friend in certain circumstances.
+The applicable completed Declaration should be returned with the appropriate Request form.

 The law school recognizes that circumstances may arise (eg. incidents of sexualized violence) where documentation is unavailable or not appropriate, and encourages students with questions about documentation requirements to reach out to the Assistant Dean, Students, for advice in advance of making an academic concession application.